kurt-krueckeberg/d-docs/notes/on_iterators.md

 Interestingly, length is not restricted to a specific range category.
 One might suppose that random access ranges must have a length, whereas others don\'t.
 However, there are random access ranges that don\'t have a length.
 Infinite ranges (such as the range of numbers modulo 10 discussed above in the section \"Random Access Ranges\") are an obvious example, but there are more subtle cases.
 Consider, for example, a circular buffer implemented atop an array.
-You can access the ith element in constant time---it\'s the (i % n)th element of the array.
+You can access the ith element in constant time&mdash;it\'s the (i % n)th element of the array.
 Claiming that the length of the buffer itself is n may, however, surprise clients: They\'d expect that taking n steps would take them to the end of the sequence, but that doesn\'t happen.
-Conversely, there are even input ranges that have a length---for example, a range that yields
+Conversely, there are even input ranges that have a length&mdash;for example, a range that yields
 100 random numbers.

 So length is an optional attribute.
 If the range can define it, it should, but it\'s never obligated to do so.
 A range-based algorithm may or may not require that length be defined by its range parameters.